 The DC resistance of the inductor is utilized to sense the inductor current.
-Usually the resistor RCS and capacitor CCS in parallel with the inductor are chosen to match the time constant of the inductor, and therefore the voltage across the capacitor CCS represents the inductor current.
+Usually the resistor RCs and capacitor Ccs in parallel with the inductor are chosen to match the time constant of the inductor, and therefore the voltage across the capacitor Ccs represents the inductor current.
 If the two time constants are not the same, the AC component of the capacitor voltage is different from that of the real inductor current.
-The time constant mismatch does not affect the average current sharing among the multiple phases, but does affect the current signal IOUT as well as the output voltage during a load current transient if adaptive voltage positioning is being implemented.
+The time constant mismatch does not affect the average current sharing among the multiple phases, but does effect the current signal IOUT as well as the output voltage during the load current transient if adaptive voltage positioning is adopted.